-- (d) Use of estimates and judgments (continued): - The use of the going concern basis of preparation of the financial statements.
+- · Identification of triggering events indicating that the intangible assets might be impaired (Note 3 (e) (ii)). - The use of the going concern basis of preparation of the financial statements.
 At each reporting period, management assesses the basis of preparation of the financial statements.
 These financial statements have been prepared on a going concern basis in accordance with IFRS.
 The going concern basis of presentation assumes that the Corporation will continue its operations for the foreseeable future and be able to realize its assets and discharge its liabilities and commitments in the normal course of business.